czoido/conan-node-module/README.md

 This project is just a simple example on how a Conan custom generator can be used to handle dependencies when working with native node modules compiled with node-gyp.

+Find some more detailed information in [this blogpost](https://czoido.github.io/posts/node-native-module-conan/).

 The conan generator for this project is in: https://github.com/czoido/conan-gyp-generator Include the generated conanbuildinfo.gyp in your project adding the dependencies in the bindings.gyp file: